fbraza/BrazLog/_posts/2021-09-14-bash-notes.md

 categories: [Bash, DevOps, Linux]
 ---

-This pages will serve as a reference for my perigrination with BASH.
+This page will serve as a reference for my perigrination with BASH.
 A good place to keep track of BASH constructs that I met during my personal and professional projects.

 ## A basic command line interface

-To setup a command line interface for your scripts, you can use the following code:
+To setup a command line interface for your bash scripts, you can follow this code snippet:

 ```bash
 THISSCRIPT=$(basename $0)